Roc Oil Company

-Roc Oil Company Limited was an international petroleum company based in Sydney, Australia.
-The company was established in 1997 as a privately owned company by John Doran.
-In 1999, the company went public with an IPO at the Australian Stock Exchange, and in 2004, Roc was listed on the London Stock Exchange.
-In 2008, Roc Oil merged with Anzon Australia, and in 2014 China's Fosun International conglomerate acquired Roc for AU$474 million.
+Roc Oil Company Limited is a petroleum company based in Sydney, Australia.
+It was established in 1997 as a privately owned company by John Doran.
+In 1999, the company was listed on the Australian Securities Exchange, and in 2004, was listed on the Alternative Investment Market in London, becoming a cross-listed company.
+In 2008, Roc Oil merged with Anzon Australia, and in 2014 it was acquired by Fosun International.

-Roc operated oil production facilities in Mauritania, Angola, Malaysia, and China, and in 2013, its last full year of independent operation, produced 2.7 million barrels of oil or equivalent products.
+Roc has of had oil production facilities in Mauritania, Angola, Malaysia, and China, and in 2013 produced 2.7 million barrels of oil or equivalent products.